 If you have uninsured or underinsured motorist coverage, and you get into a collision with an uninsured or underinsured motorist, then you can claim damages from your own insurance company – even if the other driver was at fault.
 Without uninsured or underinsured motorist coverage, you would be unable to make a claim or recover your damages (unless you choose to file a lawsuit).

 Consider Filing a Personal Injury Claim

 Typically, if you sue an uninsured or underinsured motorist, you’re going to be filing a personal injury claim.

 Suppose you were involved in a car accident that caused $200,000 in total damages – including medical bills, lost wages, pain and suffering, etc. The other driver’s insurance covers $100,000 in damages, but you’re still left with $100,000 in damages.

 You could make a claim through your uninsured or underinsured motorist coverage.
 This could cover the remaining $100,000.
 Your insurance company may cover the damages above and beyond what’s covered by the other driver’s policy.

 Or, you can sue the other driver for the remaining damages above and beyond what their car insurance policy covered.

 If the other driver has no assets, however, then they’ll likely just declare bankruptcy.
-This will absolve them of having to pay for the damages they caused.
+This will absolve them from having to pay for the damages they caused.
 You won’t get compensation.